ErikV88/AppSwitcherPlussPluss/README.md

 # AppSwitcher ++ (in Alpha)

-App Switcher ++ is a tool that must have many applications and windows upstairs collapsible future.
+App Switcher ++ is a tool for super users that use many applications and windows, and need to work fast.

 App Switcher is something similar like alt + tab in Windows and look much like alt + tab in Windows 10.